 Genetic changes in response to climate shifts in temperature have already occurred in marine and terrestrial populations in response to El Niño events and the ongoing process of global climate change.
 The classic example of Darwin’s finches, Geospiza spp., on the Galápagos islands hints at the trade-off between adaptation and population size that may affect populations in future climate scenarios.
 When a favorable trait for a new climate regime is only apparent in a small percentage of a population, then selection will cause a dramatic decrease in population size and possibly a genetic bottleneck.
 The El Niño of 1982-1983 changed the food availability on Daphne Major, selecting for finches that could forage on the newly available types of seeds (Grant & Grant 1993).
-G. scandens, a specialist on cactus seeds which became rare after 1983, dropped dramatically in abundance.
+G. scandens, a specialist on cactus seeds, which became rare after 1983, dropped dramatically in abundance.
 G. fortis is more of a generalist, but it also suffered some decreases in population size since only small birds were able to thrive – there were no large seeds for the larger birds (Grant & Grant 1993).
 In Geospiza, beak traits are highly heritable and the smaller G. fortis were able to reproduce and exploit the new resource regime.
 In a quantification of evolutionary changes versus ecological changes, Hairston et al. (2005) determined that in Darwin’s finches, evolutionary change occurred 2.2 times faster than ecological change.

 Sometimes environmental changes already lie within the tolerance limits of an extant population.
 The American red squirrel, Tamiasciurus hudsonicus, in the southwestern Yukon, Canada has experienced climate warming of spring temperature 20C over the past 27 years.
 The population of squirrels has advanced the timing of breeding by 18 days over that time (Réale et al. 2003).
 A large part of this shift is due to plasticity in T. hudsonicus’ response to increased resource availability, but a significant portion is microevolution in response to selection for earlier breeders (Réale et al. 2003).
 T. hudsonicus has both the phenotypic and genetic variability necessary to effect this phenological shift and adapt to climate change.
 Another opportunist in recently warmed environments is the barrens-forming urchin, Centrostephanus rodgersii.
 The urchin has been expanding from its native habitat near Australia poleward as waters warm and become more habitable.
 Gene diversity in the expansion zone is approximately equivalent to that in the source population and there is no evidence of a founder or bottleneck effect (Banks et al. 2010).
 C. rodgersii appears to be robust to and even profit from ocean warming and it may do well in acidified waters since echinoderms appear to be relatively amenable to decreased pH (Dupont et al. 2010).
 In this case of organism-environment interaction, there is a release of selection pressure previously imposed by the cooler southern waters and the urchin is able to expand its range into new territory.